High Risk

 A breach in Square’s terms of service

-Nearly every company has terms of service that describe policies users must follow to use and access its services, website, mobile app, or platform.
-Square’s terms of service are clearly detailed on its website.
-Square reserves the right to deactivate any account in breach of its terms.
-But if you play by Square’s rules, your account should remain active.
+Nearly every company has terms of service comprised of policies that users must follow.
+Users can find Square’s terms of service on its website, and the platform reserves the right to deactivate any account violating its established terms.

 Engaging in one or more high-risk activities

-It’s not uncommon for companies to refuse to do business or restrict activity with business owners they deem high-risk.
+It’s no secret that being hit with the term “high-risk” is a professional liability.
+After all, some folks simply will not do business with you if you fit the high-risk criteria.
 If Square deactivated your account, it might be because you’re selling goods or services prohibited by Square or because you’re engaging in one or more high-risk activities, such as:

 • The selling of illegal goods like adult services, drug paraphernalia, occult materials, or hateful products